StewartMck/maptools/README.md

 # maptools

 Maptools is a **WGS84** map utility library.
-It provides basic functionality such as converting coordinates between different formats and calculating distance.
-Furthermore, given a group of coordinates it can order by distance, find the center point as well as calculate the surface area of a simple polygon.
+Its core functionality is to convert between DMS, DEC and DDM coordinate formats.
+Given a group of coordinates it can calculate distance, order by distance, and find the center point.

 ## Install